zhonghan721/tp/docs/DeveloperGuide.md

 #### Feature Details

 1. The user will specify a `Delivery` through its `id`.
+2. If there are no arguments specified, a `ParseException` will be thrown.
-2. If a number is not specified, or is in the incorrect format, an `ParseException` will be thrown.
+3. If a number is not specified, or is in the incorrect format, a `ParseException` will be thrown.
+4. If the number provided is not a valid id, a `ParseException` will be thrown.
-3. If the command is parsed successfully, a new `DeliveryViewCommand` is created, and executed
+5. If the command is parsed successfully, a new `DeliveryViewCommand` is created, and executed
-4. If the user is not logged in during command execution, a `CommandException` will be thrown.
+6. If the user is not logged in during command execution, a `CommandException` will be thrown.
-5. The number provided is used to fetch the associated `Delivery` from `Model` if it exists.
-If the provided number does not match any of the IDs of the `Delivery` stored in `Model`, a `CommandException` is thrown.
+7. The number provided is used to fetch the associated `Delivery` from `Model`.
+8. If the provided number does not match any of the IDs of the `Delivery` stored in `Model`, a `CommandException` is thrown.
-6. It creates and returns a new `CommandResult` with the result of the execution.
+9. If the provided number matches an ID of a `Delivery`, it creates and returns a new `CommandResult` with the result of the execution.

 The following activity diagram illustrates the logic of viewing a `Delivery`.